ultimate271/notes/sanderson/mistbornTFE06.02.md

 longer struggling.
 It took all of her energy to simply resist the Lord Ruler’s pressure on her soul.

+#### Vin is taken to a large circular throne room of the Lord Ruler
 After a short time in the tunnel-like stairwell, the Inquisitors carried her out into a large, circular room.
 And, despite the power of the Lord Ruler’s Soothing, despite her visits to noble keeps, Vin took just a brief moment to